chris54721/OpenMCAuthenticator/README.md

 }
 ```

-###Using custom client tokens
+###Client tokens
-The `clientToken` value is intended to be generated randomly for every request.
-OpenMCAuthenticator doesn't send a clientToken by default, as the authentication servers automatically generate one (by default a random UUID, which is then obtainable by the client by calling `getClientToken()` on the returned `LoginResponse`).
+The `clientToken` value is intended to be generated randomly for `authenticate`, `signout` and `validate` (while `request` and `invalidate` require it to be the same to the one received when getting the token)

+OpenMCAuthenticator by default doesn't send a client token when optional, as the authentication servers automatically generate one (by default a random UUID, which is then obtainable by the client by calling `getClientToken()` on the returned `LoginResponse`).
 If for some reason you need to use a custom client token, just add it as a `String` to the request method parameters.
 For example:
 ```
 // Default (the server will generate the token) OpenMCAuthenticator.authenticate("username", "password");